GameDesert/Brand-Font-Library/README.md

 >Notes: *text* | `In the format: Notes: *text* to make it in italics.
 You can use this field to add any notes about obtaining the typeface.` **OPTIONAL**
 >
 >*Each line must be followed by 2 Spaces (`  `) to create a newline.
 Each section must be preceeded by a blank line, then 3 hyphens (`---`), and then another blank line to create a line rule.*

+### Disclaimer
+I am absolutely not responsible for any damage, harm, or any negative effects that may come from using any of the information provided in this repository.
+This is an educational tool and all typefaces and brands belong to their respective holders.